 In this case, Team 1 would love if your company offered a highly comprehensive, expensive plan.
 But Team 2 doesn’t appreciate this as much, so you’d likely be overpaying.
 Obviously this is oversimplified, but it’s not just about price, or price vs. coverage, but price vs. coverage and the value to employees.

 Perceived value extends beyond the cost vs. coverage tradeoff.
-If we take the same example from above with the added information that “Team 2 places a high value on convenience and technology,” then you’d want to make sure that the benefits solution you choose leverages technology to serve and make things easy for members.
+If we take the same example from above with the added information that “Team 2 places a high value on convenience and technology,” then you’d want to make sure the benefits solution you choose leverages technology to serve and make things easy for members.
 Meeting these needs of Team 2 is how you’re adding the most value to the team, so perhaps it’s worth that extra buck to meet their needs.

-It’s important to have a general idea of what you’re looking for and how it’ll be valued by employees so that your broker, HR tech vendor or carrier rep can help guide you to the right tier and plan for your team and budget.
-Trust us, we all want you to succeed with the right benefits plan!
+It’s important to have a general idea of what you’re looking for and how it’ll be valued by employees so that your broker, HR tech vendor or carrier rep can guide you to the right tier and plan for your team and budget.
+Trust us: we all want you to succeed with the right benefits plan!

 4. Ease of administration

 At this point, you have an idea of which carriers make sense for your company and a high level understanding of what your employees are looking for.
 Maybe you’ve even narrowed it down to a plan or two.
 But how difficult is it for you to administer the benefit?
 How much paperwork (physical or digital) is required?
 Sure, it’s your job to do what’s necessary, but we all want our jobs to be a bit easier, right?